-This is because children learn language by following the models of significant caretakers around them.
-As with learning any other skill, learning to talk requires time and everyday practice and children mimic not only the actual words adults around them use, but also the way in which they are used.
-This means that when significant adults in a child’s life pronounces words incorrectly, or uses improper grammar, this is the kind of language the child will also use.
+Preschool language development largely happens as children follow the models of significant caretakers around them.
+As with learning any other skill, learning to talk requires time and everyday practice and children mimic not only the actual words adults around them use but also the way in which they are used.
+This means that when significant adults in a child’s life pronounce words incorrectly or use improper grammar, this is the kind of language the child will also use.

-There are four main ways oral language development can prepare children for reading and writing.
+There are four main ways how oral language supports writing and reading.

 - Oral language develops vocabulary concepts.
 Children gain information about word meanings and pronunciation and these concepts are first introduced in speaking and understanding others’ speech.

 - Children learn through oral language the structure of language and that it communicates meaning.
-Children who can articulate their words and thoughts clearly have an advantage in learning to read over those children who have poor oral language skills.
+When children can articulate their words and thoughts clearly, they have an advantage in learning to read over those children who have poor oral language skills.

-- Oral language teaches children cultural nuances, giving them specific background knowledge that aides in reading comprehension.
+- Oral language teaches children cultural nuances, giving them specific background knowledge that aids in reading comprehension.

-- Oral language acquisition builds a desire to use language for a variety of purposes, such as reading, wiring and listening.
+- It builds a desire to use language for a variety of purposes, such as reading, writing, and listening.

 Parents and caregivers play an important role in a child’s oral language development.
 They can impact how quickly and how well oral language can develop.
-Following are some ways in which parents and caregivers can nurture language development.
+The following are some ways in which parents and caregivers can nurture a solid foundation of language development:

 - Treat children as though they are conversationalists.
 Listen carefully to what your child is saying and respond with appropriate and sincere thoughts that encourage more dialogue.

-- Remember that as a parent or caregiver you can reinforce good habits of speech, so model for your child appropriate language, including expression, grammar, and vocabulary.
+- Remember that as a parent or caregiver you can reinforce good habits of speech, so model for your child a mastery of oral language and fluency.
+This includes using appropriate language, expression, grammar, and vocabulary.